With the death of Guido Cantelli, on the 24th of November, 1956, due to

 of Santa Maria della Passione, close to the Conservatoire of Milan,

-by performing the Largo from Händel’s Serse (the
+performing the Largo from Händel’s Serse (the last piece conducted by

 He is buried in the memorial chapel of Novara graveyard.